The SMTD Commencement ceremony took place Friday, May 3, 2019 at 4:00pm in Hill Auditorium.

 Nicole Erin Patrick, BFA (jazz and contemporary improvisation)

 The Earl V. Moore Awards

 Given for outstanding achievement in the School of Music, Theatre & Dance.
-Five awards are presented and they are open to undergraduate and graduate students and are presented in four categories: Dance, Music (2 awards), Musical Theatre, and Theatre.
+Five awards are presented in four categories – Dance, Music (2 awards), Musical Theatre, and Theatre – and are open to undergraduate and graduate students.

 Jesse Aaronson, BFA (theatre)